markiewiczjulian/markiewicz_julian_website/content/posts/02-how-to-amplify-your-development-process-with-aws-amplify.md

    `vue create hello-world`

-7. Go to the root of our project and type this in terminal to add the authentication service:
+7. Go to the root of our project to initialize your amplify and then to add the authentication service:
+   `amplify init`
    `amplify add auth`

 8. Then push the service with: